skittles9823/terminalmods/README.md

  - [Unity](https://github.com/Zackptg5/Unity)

 ## Note
 This module installs a static ARM bash binary compiled by @SphericalKat.
 If it doesn't work for you, let me know.

 ## Changes
  - ${USER:=$(getprop ro.product.device)}
-Make sure the username is the device name as opposed to u0_086ba or something similar.
+  - Make sure the username is the device name as opposed to u0_086ba or something similar.
- - PATH=.:$PATH
+ - PATH=$PATH:/sbin:/sbin/.magisk/busybox:.
+  - '/sbin' contains various magisk binaries and more.
+  - '/sbin/.magisk/busybox' contains magisks internal busybox.
-'.' is the current directory so adding . to path allows files in the current directory to be executed without defining a filepath.
+  - '.' is the current directory so adding . to path allows files in the current directory to be executed without defining a filepath.

 #### Aliases
 - aflinger = `$ sudo dumpsys media.audio_flinger`